enmasseio/evejs/README.md

 Methods:

-- `Agent.send(to: string | Object, message: string)`
+- `Agent.send(to: string, message: string)`
   Send a message to an other agent.
 Parameter `to` is either:

-  - the id of the recipient.
+  - A string "agentId", the id of the recipient.
+Will be send via the default transport or when there is no default transport via the first connected transport.
-  - an object specifying the type of transport and the id of the recipient:
-    `{id: string, transport: string}`
-  - an object specifying the id of a transport and the id of the recipient:
-    `{id: string, transportId: string}`
+  - A string "agentId@transportId" Only usable locally, not for sharing an address with remote agents.
+  - A string "protocol://networkId/agentId".
+This is a sharable identifier for an agent.

 - `Agent.extend(module: string | Array.<string> [, options: Object]): Agent`
   Extend an agent with modules (mixins).
 Available modules: